harkamalsi/Helicopter/README.md

 # Helicopter
-Two small games made in android studio
+Two small games made in android studio.

 Here are some pictures of the games: